 Getting to the Gili Islands

-There are numerous companies that run fast ferries between Bali and the Gili Islands.
+The Gili Islands are located just off the coast of the Indonesian island of Lombok (and visiting them is one of the best things to do on Lombok).
+However, many people choose to visit the Gilis from Bali and there are numerous companies that run fast ferries between Bali and the Gili Islands.
 The three most established ferry companies that also boast the best reputations are Eka Jaya Fast Boat, Blue Water Express, and Scoot Fast Cruises.

 You can also find a handful of fast ferries that leave from Sanur or Nusa Lembongan.
 These cost a bit